Trump campaign says he is 'safe' after shots fired near him – DW – 09/15/2024

 Shots were fired near Donald Trump, his team reported on Sunday, in the US state of Florida.

 "President Trump is safe following gunshots in his vicinity.
-No further details at this time," said a statement from Trump campaign spokesman Steven Cheung.
+No further details at this time," said an initial statement from Trump campaign spokesman Steven Cheung.

 It was not immediately clear if the gunfire was targeted at the Republican presidential nominee and the campaign did not provide any details.